Vaishnav-Sabari-Girish/rust_bangalore_oct_2025/rust_bangalore.md

 # Why use a separate `functions.rs` file to store function pointers ?

-1. Each sensor gets its own struct of functions in functions.rs, keeping modules tidy and separate.
+1. Each sensor gets its own struct of functions in `functions.rs`, keeping modules tidy and separate.
 <!--new_lines: 1-->

-2. lib.rs calls those per-sensor functions to build custom helpers and a friendly facade.
+2. `lib.rs` calls those per-sensor functions to build custom helpers and a friendly facade.

 <!--new_lines: 1-->
 3. **Result**: unified, consistent, feature‑gated API without allocations or messy cross-module coupling.